Virtuouz/sopris/src/events/20231225-ChristmasBuffet.md

 date: "2023-12-25T16:00"
 img: "src/images/event/Jackpot-Nevada-Restaurant-Christmas-Buffet.png"
 ---
+## **Closing Early on Christmas Eve**
+Join us for a cozy Christmas Eve at Sopris before close early at 8pm, allowing our team to spend time with their loved ones.
+We appreciate your understanding and look forward to welcoming you back for more memorable moments in the future.
+On Christmas Day, we'll open our doors late at 4pm, offering a buffet all day long.
+Celebrate the season with us as we serve up a feast to remember!

 ## **Join us for a buffet on Christmas day!**
 Make this Christmas Day truly extraordinary at Sopris, where we're spreading holiday cheer with a sumptuous buffet experience like no other!
 Starting at 4 pm, and ending at 10pm, join us for a festive feast that's sure to ignite your taste buds and warm your hearts.